Software – The Next Industrial Revolution

 The first great Industrial Revolution was born from the sparks and embers of molten steel; technological advancements in mechanical engineering allied to improved smelting processes and production techniques gave birth to the Age of Innovation, a time when society made huge strides and took us kicking and screaming into the 20th century.

-For the best part of a century, the processes and skills we learned during that great age played a part in developing our society, transport links, telecommunications and even the space race all had their links to the discoveries and innovations from that era (more on the SL15T over here).
+For the best part of a century, the processes and skills we learned during that great age played a part in developing our society, transport links, telecommunications and even the space race all had their links to the discoveries and innovations from that era.
 Yet by the end of the 20th century, the time was ripe for a new era; the Digital Age.

 Computers had been around in various guises for a while, ever since Bletchley Park genius Alan Turing widely accepted as having been the first person ever to conceive what could be regarded as a computer.
-Over the years, they were refined and shrunk in size and they began to take off in the 1980s with the Home Computer boom (B234SR120M-A now available).
+Over the years, they were refined and shrunk in size and they began to take off in the 1980s with the Home Computer boom.

 By the 90s computers were widely in use in businesses and homes across the world, and then the proliferation of the Internet took hold, opening up the Digital Age completely to all and ushered in the 21st century.